Valery Kavaleuski

-Valery Kavaleuski is a former Belarusian diplomat.
-On 9 August 2022, Sviatlana Tsikhanouskaya appointed him as the Deputy Head and Representative for Foreign Affairs to the United Transitional Cabinet of Belarus that is opposed to the de facto government of Alexander Lukashenko.
-Before that Kavaleuski was Representative on international affairs and then the Head of the Cabinet of Representatives in Tsikhanouskaya's team.
+Valery Kavaleuski is a Belarusian diplomat and politician.
+On 9 August 2022, Sviatlana Tsikhanouskaya appointed Kavaleuski as Deputy Head and Representative for Foreign Affairs in the United Transitional Cabinet of Belarus that is opposed to the de facto government of Alexander Lukashenko.

 Childhood and education

 Valery Kavaleuski was born in the village of Bieražnoje in the Palesse area in southern Belarus in 1976 and graduated from the Berazhnoe Secondary School in 1993.

 Kavaleuski obtained a specialist (equivalent of bachelor's) degree in international relations in the Belarusian State University in 1998, an Executive MBA at Kozminski University in 2008, and a Master of Science in Foreign Service (MSFS) degree from the Walsh School of Foreign Service in Georgetown University in 2014.

 Diplomatic service and life in Washington

 Kavaleuski worked in the Belarusian Ministry of Foreign Affairs from 1998 to 2006.
 He specialised in Belarus–United States relations and later dealt with human rights issues in multilateral organisations.
 In June 2005, he represented Belarus at the Council of Europe in Strasbourg as a counsellor in the Division for Human Rights, Department for Humanitarian Cooperation and Human Rights at the ministry.
 In September 2005, he represented the ministry at a meeting of the International Organization for Migration in Geneva.

-During 2001–2004, Kavaleuski was seconded to the Belarusian embassy in the United States as first secretary to work on political issues.
+From 2001 to 2004, Kavaleuski was seconded to the Belarusian embassy in the United States as first secretary to work on political issues.
 In 2002, he briefly served as the chargé d'affaires of Belarus in the US.
 Kavaleuski resigned from diplomatic service during the Jeans Revolution, when Lukashenko remained in power for a third term after the disputed 2006 Belarusian presidential election.

 Before joining Sviatlana Tsikhanouskaya's team in December 2020, Kavaleuski worked in the World Bank Group in Washington, DC.
+Before then, Kavaleuski was an international journalist at Voice of America.